Charles Clement, Count of Pellegrini

-Count Charles Clement von Pellegrini (Verona, 20 November 1720 – Vienna, 28 November 1796) was an Austrian (Holy Roman) Field marshal (1788).
+Count Charles Clement von Pellegrini (20 November 1720 – 28 November 1796) was an Italian-born Austrian military leader.

 Biography

 He was born in 1720 in Verona to an Italian aristocratic family.
 Four of his brothers also became soldiers in the Austrian army, while the fifth became a Jesuit monk.

 Having entered the Austrian army as an officer early, Pellegrini, as a 14-year-old teenager, took part in the Siege of Philippsburg (1734).
-Three years later, during the Austro-Turkish War, 1737-1739, Pellegrini was transferred to the Danube Flotilla in 1737, which consisted of nine sailing ships with 22 to 40 guns and six galleys with 36 guns each.
+Three years later, during the Russo-Turkish War (1735–1739), Pellegrini was transferred to the Danube Flotilla in 1737, which consisted of nine sailing ships with 22 to 40 guns and six galleys with 36 guns each.
 Attempts to fully use the flotilla in combat failed due to bureaucratic delays and a number of defeats of the ground forces, but this did not affect Pellegrini's career.
 By the beginning of the War of the Austrian Succession, he was a major, and by the beginning of the Seven Years' War, he was a colonel and commander of an infantry regiment.

 During the Seven Years' War, Pellegrini distinguished himself in the Battle of Breslau (1757), where two infantry regiments successfully withstood the attack of four cavalry regiments, for which he was awarded the Order of Maria Theresa the following year.
 Pellegrini then fought in the Battle of Hochkirch (1758), and in 1759 he was promoted to major general and appointed commander of an infantry brigade, with which he fought in the Battles of Maxen and Torgau.

 Soon after the end of the Seven Years' War, Pellegrini was promoted to Feldmarschall-Leutnant.

 Pellegrini subsequently held the posts of commander of the troops in Upper Austria, inspector general of the infantry, and member of the Hofkriegsrat.
 In 1767, he became honorary chef of the 49th Infantry Regiment.

 Pellegrini was given command of all engineering and sapper troops (from 1769) and then, in addition to his previous position, the overall command of all Austrian fortresses.
 In these positions, Pellegrini sought to establish a system of training military engineers.
 In addition, under his command, the fortresses of Theresienstadt and Josefstadt were built and the fortress of Königgrätz was designed.